 Here’s the minimum setup you’ll need:

-Taking guitar lessons online is a very important decision to make, to help you decide here are some points you should consider.
+Learning online is a very important decision to make, to help you decide here are some points you should consider.

 Quality of the teacher: I believe it is better to be taught with an excellent teacher than it is to have in-person lessons with a mediocre teacher.
 Using online resources gives students even more options to choose from when looking for a teacher since they are not restricted to their small local region.